LAW OFFICE OF JEROME WILLIAMS, JR.

 PARENTING PLANS AND TIME-SHARING IN PINELLAS COUNTY

 Under Florida family laws, divorcing parents are required to execute a parenting plan, which outlines the rules for their co-parenting of their children.
 The Parenting Plan covers a wide range of issues from decision making about schools and medical issues to extra-curricular activities to transportation to travel out of state or out of the country, to name a few.
 Most importantly, the Parenting Plan will contain the Time-Sharing schedule for the children, which details when the child will be with each parent during the school year, the summer, and for Christmas and other major holidays.
 If the parties are unable to agree on a parenting plan, the family law court can issue orders on custody and visitation.
 This may award parenting time to both or sole parental responsibility to only one parent, in accordance with the child’s best interests.
 The court may assign parental responsibility to each parent who will have the right to make decisions involving the child’s education, health care, and other such matters relevant to the child’s situation.
-Please feel free to give us a ring for a consultation, and we will not charge you, unless we believe you have a case.
+Please feel free to give us a ring for a consultation, and we will advise you of your rights.